 Preparatory: Completion of the lower division writing requirement.
 Introductory study of the genres of imaginative literature—prose fiction, poetry and drama—with special emphasis on the interrelationships between form and theme.
 The course will feature a specific cultural tradition (e.g., Western, Postcolonial, African American, etc.) to be chosen by the instructor.
 Critical writing is an integral part of the course.
 Meets the lower division literature requirement for Liberal Studies majors.
 (Available for General Education, C2 Humanities.)

 Preparatory: Completion of the lower division writing requirement.
-Study of works of major English writers from the Middle Ages to Samuel Johnson, with attention to literary movements and backgrounds.
+Study of works of literature produced in Britain, its surrounding islands, and its colonial spaces from the Middle Ages to the early British Empire, with attention to literary, cultural, and sociopolitical movements from diverse peoples and cultures.
 Critical writing required.
 (Available for General Education, C2 Humanities.)

 Preparatory: Completion of the lower division writing requirement.
-Study of works of major English writers, from Blake to the present, with attention to literary movements and backgrounds.
+Study of works of literature produced in Britain, its surrounding islands, and its colonial spaces from the early British Empire to its dissolution and legacies, with attention to literary, cultural, and sociopolitical movements from diverse peoples and cultures.
 Critical writing required.
 (Available for General Education, C2 Humanities.)

 Prerequisite: Completion of the lower division writing requirement.
 Survey of American Indian literature, which may include traditional oral forms, autobiographies, and contemporary poetry and prose.
 Students who have taken ENGL 314 will not receive credit for ENGL 318.
+(Cross-listed with AIS 318.)
 (Available for General Education, C2 Humanities or F Comparative Cultural Studies.)
-(Cross-listed with AIS 318.)
+(WI)

 This course provides a survey of social and cultural patterns in modern China from 1911 to the present, focusing on the post-socialist period.
 Broad in scope, the course will examine the main areas of contemporary Chinese life: culture, visual arts, literature, politics, society, and the environment.
 In the realms of popular culture, literature, and film, it will show the performativity of everyday life, while paying great attention to state regulation and global influence.
 Through analysis and discussion, students will better understand the lived experiences of the Chinese people, as well as the causes and consequences of social inequality, social conflicts, and social change.
 Students will observe the influence of social structures and institutions on personal lives, as well as how individual and collective forms of action may in turn transform institutions and structures.
 Special attention will be paid to issues of race, ethnicity, class, gender, religion, sexuality, and other markers of social identity that impact life experiences and social relations.
 (Available for General Education, C1 Arts or C2 Humanities.)